hopglass/hopglass-server/README.md

 3. Start the server:
    `node hopglass.js [args]`

-The following arguments can be supplied:
+The following options can be supplied either as arguments or in a configuration file specified with `--config FILE`:

 |Argument          |Default       |Description|
 |------------------|--------------|---|